Policy & Strategy

 - ✓Two bundled codes sunset Jan 1, 2026.
 FQHCs/RHCs can no longer bill bundled G0512 or G0071 — update your coding or quietly leak revenue.
 NACHC flagged it a top 2026 compliance change.

-June is full of subtraction.
+This budget cycle is full of subtraction.
 This is the line worth adding back.

 Let's walk through exactly what it is, what changed on January 1, who needs to do what before your next billing cycle, and how it fits the bigger value-based-care picture.